POLICY STATEMENT

 ON SEAL CULLING

-The I.S.S. has reviewed the evidence nationally and internationally from the 60's to this day, including, I.U.C.N., Royal Canadian Commission, Position papers of the Canadian and Norwegian Governments, B.I.M., independent scientists and N.G.O.'s and we can find no evidence to support the argument for seal culls, with respect to (a) increasing fish stocks, or (b) assisting stock recovery.
+The Our Organization has reviewed the evidence nationally and internationally from the 60's to this day, including, I.U.C.N., Royal Canadian Commission, Position papers of the Canadian and Norwegian Governments, B.I.M., independent scientists and N.G.O.'s and we can find no evidence to support the argument for seal culls, with respect to (a) increasing fish stocks, or (b) assisting stock recovery.

 Indeed, investigating the history and scientific data from seal culls to date, early evidence would indicate seal culls actually predispose commercial fish stocks to other forms of predation.